DillDogG/deckswipe-update/README.md

 The group, Brisk, chose this project as our 3 week class assignment to modify and add changes to.
 Below we will list all the contributions we have made including project structure changes, mode chnages, mechanics, etc.

 ## Project Structure
-Project structure was pretty unique to itself before we got our hands on it, but for a general developer it was hard to navigate and understand the code base.
+Project structure was different from what our group was familiar with, which lead to us needing to reorder things to more easily navigate everything.

 **Before**
-- Had scripts, resources, and prefabs all thrown together, no organization
-- Chaotic and hard ot understand
+- The files were organized by C# namespace, instead of by file type.

 **After**
 - More in line with standardized Unity practices.
-- Much more traversable and immediately understandable.
+- Much easier to understand for our group, matching a system that our group was familiar with.

 ## Tackling Issues (left by the original team in the original repo)
 There are only a couple of issues in the original repo.
 Brisk decided to take most of these and fix them as part of our goals to modify the project.